rajat1333/FindYourTechStar/README.md

 **Topic 1: Customizable Swiping software / AllPurposeSwipeConnector**

-Introduction: For new students of any particular university it is mandatory to connect with their colleagues for various purposes like finding roommates, finding project partners, finding a proper hiking group, and much more.
-We propose a generic swiping system same as tinder but which can be configured by an admin user to suit dynamic requirements for peculiar scenarios in an organization.
-Users can choose to connect with people for the various tasks as per their requirements
+**Topic 1: FindYourTechStar**

+Introduction: We as an individual struggle to find teammates for our project.
+For example, you’re a web developer and want to find a backend person to collaborate and vice-versa.
+It is difficult to find colleague even with popular sites around like: LinkedIn, HackerRank, etc.

+Abstract: At the core, we will be providing a portal on the similar lines as of tinder but for techies only.
+On this portal the profile will be focused on technology (skills, tech stack, Github contribution graph, etc.).
+A registered user will create his/her profile which will be sort of a mini resume providing their professional details.
+The users will then fill their preferences that they are looking in a teammate such as: tech stack, skills, years of experience, etc.
-Abstract: At the core, we will be providing a generic platform that can be used to create multiple domains which can be used to connect people.
-We will be sorting and showing relevant and matching to a particular user's interests.
-Each domain will have different attribute values required to create its profile.
-These attributes will be configurable fields that will be used by admin users.
+We will be sorting and showing relevant and matching profile to a particular user's interests.
+Each user can then swipe the interested profile and only when both the users swipe each other they will be able to connect and chat.

+We can integrate this portal with Leetcode, HackRank, GitHub for the users to check each other’s profile.

+#Future Scope :
-The application can work in two types of domains :
+The application can work in two types of domains:
-Generic Domains: Where people can meet other people if both users swipe each other's profile and get matched Employer Domains: Employers will be admin users and will create domains and define attributes.
-All the users who are creating profiles will only be shown to employer users of the system.
-Here the match will occur between an employer user and an employee user.
+1. Technology Domains: Where techies can connect with each other if both users swipe each other's profile and get matched.
+2. General Domains: We can extend this portal may be later to have other use cases as well apart from teammate finder for a project.
+Such as for finding roommates, hiking groups, etc. Here user will have ability to create a new domain to find people within that domain.

 Approach:Webapp using React for frontend, node/java for backend.